KagayakuRuby/Nmap-Switches/README.md

 # Nmap Switches

-*Note : In this repository, I plan to explain some of the important Nmap switches along with the use of its scripts and give you some examples(For those who are new to working with Nmap).
+Note : In this repository, I plan to explain some of the important Nmap switches along with the use of its scripts and give you some examples(For those who are new to working with Nmap).
-Source:[tryhackme.com] , [nmap.org]

 1)Main and frequently used scans: